-Through our core school values of ‘Compassion, Peace and Service’, a key element of our work is our commitment to build and develop links with our local community, enabling very strong community cohesion, and instilling in our children their role in their local and global community.
+Through our core school values of: Courage, Responsibility and Compassion, a key element of our work is our commitment to build and develop links with our local community, enabling strong community cohesion, and instilling in our children their role in their local and global community.

-- The Vicar leads whole school assemblies every two weeks in school;
+the Vicar leads whole school assemblies

-- We regularly take part in services at St. Mary’s Church, with children helping to organise and lead the services;
+we regularly take part in services at St. Mary’s Church, with children helping to organise and lead the services;

 Happy Harvest Tea